GAOYUEtianc/2016MCM/README.md

 # 2016 Mathematical Contest in Modeling, Consortium for Mathematics and Its Applications (Question A)
 This project is finished by a group of 3 students within 96 hours, my contributions include participating modeling and summarizing our ideas (writing paper).
 Our solution was selected as Meritorious Winner (Top 8%).
+The solution paper is here [Link](url:https://github.com/GAOYUEtianc/2016MCM/blob/master/mcm_nm/49267.pdf)

 # Question Description: